a-bateman/clips/README.md

 Files that are in a ready to use state will be under a directory using the format "READY-foo".

 Files that are in a work in progress state will be under a directory using the format "WIP-bar".

+All programs can be run with the argument "help" or "info" to get more information on using the program.
+Man pages will be created for all programs at a later date.